 One thing I learned is that I wasn’t checking the serving size and measuring my dry oatmeal (1/2 cup dry oats per serving).
 I would just eyeball some oatmeal and made too small of a portion for myself.
 Also making just one serving following the package instructions helped me learn to eat a full serving.

 My mom suggested adding milk and an egg which works for me.
 I cook the oatmeal for about 5 minutes until it’s bubbly.
 Then I stir in a splash of milk and add an egg and simmer until the egg is cooked through.

 If you don’t consume milk or eggs, omit or substitute with a non-dairy milk or some ground flax seeds.
 Ground flax seed is often used as an egg substitute in baking, so this is a great way to help use up ground flax seed that you might already have at home.
-Other nut-free protein rich options to consider are sunflower seed butter, chia seeds, pumpkin seeds, etc..
+Other nut-free, plant-based, protein rich options to consider are sunflower seed butter, chia seeds, pumpkin seeds, etc..

 I love bananas and chocolate together (hello Triple Chocolate Banana Bread, Nut Free) and slice a banana to top my oatmeal.
 Sometimes I stir in blueberries, chopped up dried fruit or fruit bars because we can’t go wrong with fruit.

 This recipe is free of peanuts, tree nuts, soy, fish, shellfish, wheat, and sesame as written.
 Feel free to omit the egg or milk, or substitute the milk with a non-dairy alternative that suits your dietary needs.